Reading Time: 5 minutes

 In another example, online travel agency Cleartrip converted 5% of the users that were dropping off the booking funnel by using Business Intelligence to identify customer drop-off points.
 When those drop-off points were identified, Cleartrip engaged users by using automated Personalized Smart Triggers.

-Using MoEngage Flows can help you to build an onboarding campaign that engages consumers from the start, so you can then retain them.
+MoEngage Marketing Flows can help you to build an onboarding campaign that engages consumers from the start, so you can then retain them.
 With Flows, you can create integrated customer journeys across channels, combining interactions across the customer lifecycle.
 In fact, you can create a 30-day onboarding flow in just a few minutes!
 You can determine which users enter the flow, send messages across channels, automatically flow users to the next step based on their actions, and view real-time analytics.

 You might have a fantastic app and amazing products to sell, but if you’re not engaging consumers from the very start when they install your app, you’re going to continue to lose them en masse to user churn.
 Using Flows can stop that flow of uninstalls and inactive users.